pyxem/orix-data/README.rst

   :alt: CC BY 4.0

 - Origin: Acquired by Prof. Jarle Hjelen at NTNU.
-- Description: An orix HDF5 file with a single phase Austenite crystallographic map of shape (100, 117) produced from dictionary indexing of EBSD of a super duplex stainless steel (SDSS) sample containing both Austenite and Ferrite grains.
+- Description: An EMsoft h5ebsd file with a single phase Austenite crystallographic map of shape (100, 117) produced from dictionary indexing of EBSD of a super duplex stainless steel (SDSS) sample containing both Austenite and Ferrite grains.

 sdss_ferrite_austenite
 ----------------------